yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 ----------------------
 Let's go to create a free account at `https://meshydb.com <https://meshydb.com/>`_.

-Once we verify our account we want to gather our Public Key from our default tenant under Clients.
+Once we verify our account, we want to gather our Public Key from our default tenant under Clients.

 .. |gettingStarted| image:: https://cdn.meshydb.com/images/getting-started-client.png
            :alt: Public Key under Clients default tenant